-With your Airstream inverter installation using two 4-D batteries in good condition and fully charged you will find that the total capacity (running times) will depend on the total wattage load of the devices you are powering.
+With your Airstream inverter installation using two 4-D batteries (your XL has 4) in good condition and fully charged you will find that the total capacity (running times) will depend on the total wattage load of the devices you are powering.
 In general, the running time is proportionate to the wattage.